 If possible, please submit it electronically to the following email address (papers@mechanism.ucsd.edu) in MS Word or .rtf format.
 Please be sure that you do not have any computer viruses before submitting (I hope you don't have any other kind either).
-Otherwise, you may submit hardcopy.
-It is due by Noon on Friday, February 26.
+Otherwise, you may submit hardcopy to my mailbox.
+It is due by Noon on Wednesday, November 23 (note, this is not a class day).
+Especially if you work on one of the first three questions, you are encouraged to turn in your paper earlier.
+If you do so, I will try to grade and return it early as well.